UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Missing the usage threshold on a bill credit plan can cause your effective electricity rate to spike significantly.

-Gexa’s low advertised rates often require you to use at least 1,000 kWh per month.
-If you live in a small apartment and only use 500 kWh, your rate per kWh will likely be much higher than the advertised price.
+💡 Pro Tip: Gexa’s lowest advertised rates require careful monitoring.
+If you live in a small apartment and only consume 500 kWh, your rate per kWh will be much higher than the headline price.

 Infographic listing five key items to check on an Electricity Facts Label, like average price and base charge.